In the Land of Salvation and Sin

 In the Land of Salvation and Sin is the third studio album by U.S. southern-rock band The Georgia Satellites, released in 1989 on Elektra Records.
-It was produced by Joe Hardy, who'd previously produced recordings by ZZ Top and Steve Earle, and who was known for his traditional style.
+It was produced by Joe Hardy, who had previously produced recordings by ZZ Top and Steve Earle, and who was known for his traditional style.
 AllMusic's Thom Jurek gave the album 3 out of 5 stars, describing it as "...the band's most consistent and innovative recording."
 As of 2022, this is the most recent studio album to contain original material by The Georgia Satellites, although they did record eight new songs on their next album Shaken Not Stirred (1996).

 Track listing

 All songs written by Dan Baird except as indicated.